kuzalekon/libdye/README.md

 <p align="center"><img width="350" src="img/logo.svg" alt="LIBDYE" /></p>
 <hr>

-This is a small cross-platform static C library for displaying colored text in the console.
+This is a small cross-platform static C library to bring colors in the console.
 In posix-compatible systems, it uses ANSI color formatting and Console API in Windows.

 ### How to use